How Long Does It Take For A Child To Learn to Swim

 Of course, the speed of learning varies a lot.
 Also, it depends if children doing group lessons or private lessons.
 But, 75 hours of swim lessons is the minimum requirement to be a competent swimmer.

-Why 75 hours of Swim Lessons?
+Aim for 75 hours of Swim Lessons

 Each year, the termly lessons will give your child about 18 hours of structured lessons.
 The majority of swim schools, provide 30 minutes lessons.
 Weekly lessons are offered over weeks of the school year.
 So, 4 years of lessons make it 75 hours.
 This is if your child doesn’t miss any lessons.